📦 Free shipping to DE from 59 € | to AU from 69 €

 3 reasons for Montessori in your home

 Montessori is an educational philosophy and practice developed by the Italian doctor and educator Maria Montessori.
-It emphasises independence, autonomous learning and the individual development of the child.
-But what does Montessori bring to your child?
+It emphasises independence, independent learning and the individual development of the child.
+But what does Montessori do for your child?

-1. Self-determined learning: Montessori encourages independent learning where children can explore their individual interests and talents.
+1. Self-determined learningmontessori promotes independent learning in which children can explore their individual interests and talents.

 2. Concentration and independence: Montessori activities allow children to develop independence and concentration.

-3. Freedom of movement: Montessori encourages children to be physically active and focuses on active learning.
+3. Freedom of movement: Montessori encourages children to be physically active and favours active learning.

-Supporting your child at home according to Montessori is not complicated at all.
-With simple means you can create an environment that supports your child's independence.
+Encouraging your child at home according to Montessori is not complicated at all.
+With simple means, you can create an environment that supports your child's independence.
 We have collected some ideas for you.

 Montessori Kleiderschrank